Warfley/STAX/README.md

 * `awaitalltest` shows the usage of the `AwaitAll` function  with respect to exceptions
 * `timeout` contains an example for using timeouts with `Await`
 * `pong` provides a simple two player pong game via TCP, which incorporates STAX into LCL GUI applications
+* `generaotrs` this directory contains 3 examples on how to use generators, a simple generator generating 3 numbers, a generator iterating through directories recursively and an infinite generator.